0xt1m/ctf/Red1/report.md

 http://redrocks.win/NetworkFileManagerPHP.php?key=php://filter/convert.base64-encode/resource=wp-config.php
 ```
 And it will give us a base64 string which we can decode and get the original wp-config.php code.<br>
-Here is an interesting string:<br>
+Here is an interesting piece of code:<br>
 ```
 ...
 /** MySQL database username */